PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 5 - Combat/1 Tactical Combat/Long Range Fighting/0 Deep Encounters.md

 - Movement is more deliberate because range outpaces movement
 - Assault phase

-# Operational Combat
+For the conflicts that the characters of modern shooter RPGs face, we can contextualize them with 3 overlapping scales of war: tactical, operational, and strategic. [^1]
+## The Tactical Aspect
+- the close quarters battle map where the toughest fighting is expected to happen
+- hard combat
+- individual responses, microterrain
+## The operational aspect
+- operational map - zoom in: general area map - make a rectangle of the area that'll matter.
+Roll for nodes.
+	- Operational points, nodes - parts of town, sections of street
+- the squad (party's) scale of command and decision, when everyone sits down and says "in this wide variety of objects, we're focusing on x"
+	- the macro of combat, more generalized in keeping track of the firefight
+	- During the command phase, there's a tactical pause
+	- there's a threat, but it's currently a pause
+## The strategic aspect
+- strategic points - the scale of the wider story.

+# Structure of operational decision

-An **operational scene** is the collection of all [[Abiogenesis/_AB13 Low priority stuff/Chapter 5 - Combat/_Master#Exchanges of Fire|exchanges of fire]], pauses, [[Abiogenesis/_AB13 Low priority stuff/Chapter 5 - Combat/_Master#Operational Actions|operational actions]], or operational movements.
+An **operational scene** is the collection of all [exchanges of fire](/_AB13%20Low%20priority%20stuff/Chapter%205%20-%20Combat/_Master.md)[^2], pauses, [operational actions](/_AB13%20Low%20priority%20stuff/Chapter%205%20-%20Combat/_Master.md#Operational%20Actions)[^3], or operational movements.
 These are collectively referred to as **operational decisions**.
 Operational scenes begin when approaching the enemy.

 Unlike tactical exchanges, operational scenes do not have initiative rolls.
 Each group makes an operational decision, then each turn is resolved simultaneously.
 Any group member interrupted by an exchange of fire during a non-combat related operational action must give up their initiative check, even if they don't continue their operational action.
 This does not apply to movement.